 There's nothing lovelier than browsing the book shelves or the library for a new read to hunker down with.
 But sometimes it can be really hard to pick what to read next, especially if you've not had chance to read in a while.

-In preparation for World Book Night on April 23, The Reading Agency have come up with some top tips to help you find the perfect read, whether you're a fully-fledged book worm or are going back to reading again after a little break.
+The Reading Agency have come up with some top tips to help you find the perfect read, whether you're a fully-fledged book worm or are going back to reading again after a little break.

 - Read for you.
 It doesn’t matter what kind of book you read.
 Reading for pleasure is about finding a book that works for you – whether it’s a short story, a classic novel or a comic book